Date: 02/03/2014 Platform: Business Standard

 The problem is that modern urban planning has completely disregarded this "software" aspect of the city.
 In the pursuit of a false aesthetic ideal, planners segregated the multiple activities that give life to urban ecosystems.
 Commerce and street life were deliberately zoned away from where people lived, thereby leaving few spaces for informal social interaction.

-So, when expanded into and then more recently into Rajarhat, the "para" did not follow since so-called planning made no provision for the locals to gather together for the evening "adda" at the "rock".
+So, when Kolkata expanded into Salt Lake and then more recently into Rajarhat, the "para" did not follow since so-called planning made no provision for the locals to gather together for the evening "adda" at the "rock".
 Not surprisingly, the newer areas remain more crime-prone than the old city.
 We find the same phenomenon in other parts of the world.
-It is no coincidence that the hopelessly crime-ridden "banlieues" of Paris were built using the ideas of the same who continues to dominate Indian urban thinking.
+It is no coincidence that the hopelessly crime-ridden "banlieues" of Paris were built using the ideas of the same Le Corbusier who continues to dominate Indian urban thinking.

 The second important ingredient for a safe city is visible governance.
 Routine rule-breaking is a fact of life in India.
 Most of the time, it involves nothing more than giving small bribes or breaking traffic rules, but a visible lack of governance attracts further rule-breaking.
 The most commonly quoted illustration of this point is the "broken window theory".
 As numerous studies have shown, if you leave a car or a house with a broken window, it soon attracts others to completely vandalise it.